List of popes by country: Popes from the Roman Empire

 These subsections of popes from the Western and Eastern Roman Empires are listed in chronological order.

 Syria

-These popes are from the Roman and Byzantine province of Syria, or the Umayyad Caliphate province of Bilad al-Sham, corresponding to the contemporary country of Syria.
+These popes are from the Roman and Byzantine province of Syria, or the Umayyad Caliphate province of Bilad al-Sham, corresponding to the modern country of Syria.
 Pope Peter (c.
 30 – c.
-67) was a native of Bethsaida, in the contemporary Golan Heights, and became the first pope.
+67) was a native of Bethsaida, in the contemporary Golan Heights, and became the first Bishop of Rome (Pope).
 Pope Sergius I (687–701) was born to a Syrian family in Sicily, and is also listed under Byzantine Italy.
-Pope Constantine (708–715) was from Tyre, Jund al-Urdunn, Bilad al-Sham, Umayyad Caliphate, in contemporary Lebanon.
 Pope Gregory III (731–741) was the last pope from outside Europe until Pope Francis (2013–2025).